Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Applications

 for $p\in (1,\infty)$ with domain

-It turns out that Proposition~\ref{prop:Azero} is applicable here, and it guarantees some basic operator theoretical properties by purely perturbative methods and properties of the Laplacian in $L^p$-spaces.
-Using the particular structure of the off-diagonal perturbation more detailed properties can be derived as in \cite{KaTe2018, Ter2018}.
+It turns out that Corollary~\ref{prop:Azero} is applicable here, and it guarantees some basic operator theoretical properties by purely perturbative methods and properties of the Laplacian in $L^p$-spaces.
+Using the particular structure of the off-diagonal perturbation more detailed properties can be derived as in \cite{KaTe2018, Ter2018} for $p=2$.